 The Galaxy S10, S10 Plus, and S10e launched with Android 9 Pie, the then-latest version of Android.
 They are expected to receive two major updates in the future in keeping with most flagship Android phones.

 Users in Germany (including those who didn’t participate in the beta program) received the stable Android 10 update on November 28.
-So it stands to reason that other regions should receive the update before the end of the year.
+Android 10 began rolling out to the S10 series on Verizon, Sprint, T-Mobile, and AT&T on December 16.
+At this time, the update also rolled out to many Canadian carriers.
+US unlocked models received the update on December 23.

 Alongside the fun but silly AR Doodle camera mode, the only other Note 10 feature to make the transition was a tweak to Samsung Dex which lets users dynamically edit videos when connected to a PC or Mac.